donn/nudelta/Readme.md

 <h1 style="text-align: center;"> νΔ / nudelta </h1>

 > Note: This software is in EARLY ALPHA.
-I'm not responsible for anything that might happen to your keyboard.

-A (WIP) open-source alternative to the [Nuphy Console](https://nuphy.com/pages/nuphy-console) for the [Air75 Mechanical Wireless Keyboard](https://nuphy.com/collections/keyboards/products/air75) by reverse-engineering the USB protocol.
+A (WIP) open-source alternative to the [Nuphy Console](https://nuphy.com/pages/nuphy-console) for the [Air75 Mechanical Wireless Keyboard](https://nuphy.com/collections/keyboards/products/air75) by reverse-engineering the keyboard's USB protocol.

-Currently supports backing up and dumping keymaps.
+What this has:
+* Support for NuPhy Air75
+* The ability to back up and dump keymaps to binary formats
+* The ability to dump keymaps to a human-readable hex format
+* Loading keymap modifications from a `.yml` configuration file

+What this DOESN'T have:
+* Support for Halo65/Air60
+    * I don't have them.
+* A GUI
+    * Would like to make one but it would take too much time
+* Complex Remapping Features/Macros
+    * Need to reverse engineer those
+* RGB Control
+    * I don't need that, personally.

+Only tested on Linux so far, but I hope to also port this to macOS.
 ## Requirements
 * [libusb](https://github.com/libusb/libusb)